EricCJoyce/The-Recognitions/Action_Recognition/3_Train_Network/README.md

 This module involves several steps.
 You will need to:
 1. Prepare training and validation sets, while setting aside an untouched test set.
 2. Prepare a network-training workspace.
-3. Set up the TensorFlow Object Detection API.
+3. Set up the TensorFlow Object Detection (TFOD) API.
 4. Train the network.

 Before starting on any of these tasks, you may need to clean up your enactments, removing color-map artifacts and objects that "leak" through gaps in the environment mesh.